petterh/textedit/docs/Chapter-4-The-Mechanics-of-Subclassing.md

 In spite of its overwhelming simplicity, InstSub illustrates several points:

-* The actual subclassing is performed in the **{"WM_INITDIALOG"}** handler, by calling **SetWindowLong** with the **{"GWL_WNDPROC"}** parameter.
+* The actual subclassing is performed in the **`WM_INITDIALOG`** handler, by calling **SetWindowLong** with the **`GWL_WNDPROC`** parameter.
 (It is more convenient to use the **SubclassWindow** macro defined in **windowsx.h**, but in this example, I want to expose everything.)
-* The address of the old window function is stored in the static variable **{"s_savedEditWndProc"}**.
+* The address of the old window function is stored in the static variable **`s_savedEditWndProc`**.
 This works well enough in this simple example, and will work as long as you subclass a single control, or a set of identical controls with identical subclassing histories.
 Real life is usually less accommodating – perhaps the controls are of different classes, or perhaps one of them was already subclassed by somebody else.
 * The invocation of the old window function is done through **CallWindowProc**.
-Don’t call **{"s_savedEditWndProc"}** directly; it may not be a function address!
+Don’t call **`s_savedEditWndProc`** directly; it may not be a function address!
 This happens under Windows NT if you subclass a Unicode window with a non-Unicode window function or vice versa.
 In such cases, the system must translate the parameters of text-related messages, and the alleged window function is actually a pointer to some black-box data structure cooked up by SetWindowLong.
 * This point has nothing to do with subclassing, but it is nevertheless worth noting: Even though the sample dialog has no buttons, the Enter and Escape keys still serve up WM_COMMAND messages with IDs IDOK and IDCANCEL, respectively.
 Starting in Chapter13, I’ll have more to say about dialog boxes and the dialog keyboard interface.
 * Final point –newEditWndProc is simpleminded.
 It fulfills the goal of allowing only numeric input, but in so doing, it disables accelerators such as Ctrl-C and Ctrl-Z.